karink520/intro-r-shiny-workshop/shiny_workshop.md

 ------

-## Widgits or *Input functions and *Outputs; introduction to creating reactivity and connecting inputs and outputs with *render expressions
+## Widgets or *Input functions and *Outputs; introduction to creating reactivity and connecting inputs and outputs with *render expressions

 Example #4 - First, we add `*Inputs` (widgets) and `*Outputs` to UI, each of which gets an id.
-These inputs and outputs will be passed to the server function in input and output lists, so you can access them within the server function using their ids to access them from the input and output named lists (e.g. as `input$myInputId` and `output$myOutputId`).
+These inputs and outputs will be passed to the server function in input and output lists, so we can use them within the server function by using their ids to access them from the input and output named lists (e.g. as `input$myInputId` and `output$myOutputId`).
 We can use these input and output variables tell server what to do and how to connect inputs and outputs with `render*` functions.
 The `render*` functions set up reactivity so that **when any one of the inputs that the render function relies on changes, the output and display will change as well**.

 ### Widgets/`*Input` functions